Improving LLM Unlearning Robustness via Random Perturbations: Abstract

 \section{Abstract}

-Here, we show that current state-of-the-art LLM unlearning methods \textit{inherently reduce models' robustness}, causing them to misbehave even when a single non-adversarial forget-token is present in the retain-query.
-Toward understanding underlying causes, we propose a novel theoretical framework that reframes the \textit{unlearning process as backdoor attacks and defenses}: forget-tokens act as backdoor triggers that, when activated in retain-queries, cause disruptions in unlearned models' behaviors, similar to successful backdoor attacks. \tien{The sense that, LLM unlearning methods \textit{themselves poison the model}, make it more vulnerable to forget-tokens, and \textit{hide rather than erase} target knowledge, describes their true mechanism.} To mitigate the vulnerability caused by the forgetting process, we reinterpret the retaining process as a backdoor defense and propose Random Noise Augmentation (RNA), a lightweight, model and method-agnostic approach with theoretical guarantees for improving the robustness of models.
-Extensive experiments demonstrate that RNA significantly improves the robustness of unlearned models while preserving forget and retain performances. \tien{This backdoor attack-defense framework offers insights into the mechanism of unlearning that can shed light on future research directions for improving unlearning robustness.}
+Here, we show that current LLM unlearning methods \emph{inherently reduce models' robustness}, causing them to misbehave even when a single non-adversarial forget-token is present in the retain-query.
+Toward understanding underlying causes, we propose a novel theoretical framework that reframes the \emph{unlearning process as a backdoor attack and defense problem}: we formulate how the forgetting process \emph{inadvertently} learns to align forget-tokens (backdoor triggers) with the target-representations (target labels).
+As a result, forget-tokens act as backdoor triggers that, when activated in retain-queries, cause disruptions in unlearned models' behaviors, similar to successful backdoor attacks.
+The sense that, LLM unlearning methods \emph{themselves poison the model}, make it more vulnerable to forget-tokens, and \emph{hide rather than erase} target knowledge, describes their true mechanism.
+To mitigate the vulnerability caused by the forgetting process, we reinterpret the retaining process as a backdoor defense and propose Random Noise Augmentation (RNA), a lightweight, model and method-agnostic approach with theoretical guarantees for improving the robustness of unlearned models.
+Extensive experiments demonstrate that RNA significantly improves the robustness of unlearned models while preserving forget and retain performances.
+This backdoor attack-defense framework offers insights into the mechanism of unlearning that can shed light on future research directions for improving unlearning robustness.